sonelrubin/dynamics-365-contact-center/contact-center/use/agent-realtime-dashboard.md

 ## Prerequisites

 - You must have the **Analytics Report Author** role to use the visual customizations in the bot dashboard.
 Visual customization is limited to the data available in the embedded Power BI report.
-If you want to add additional data, you need a Power BI license and enable data model customization.
+If you want to add more data, you need a Power BI license and enable data model customization.

 ## Key metrics